m0davis/oscar/develop/src/Alphabet.lagda.md

     alphabet-to-language = reifyTerm
 ```

 Such conversions are inverses of one another, and so characterise an isomorphism.
-Here is a messy half-proof.
+Here is an unfinished proof.

 ```agda
     transportation-eq :